Darkness Descends

 Darkness Descends is the second studio album by the American thrash metal band Dark Angel, released on November 17, 1986.
-Released at the height of thrash metal's popularity, Darkness Descends received positive reviews from music critics, and has been cited as a major influence on the death metal, doom metal and groove metal scenes of the late 1980s and 1990s.
+Released at the height of thrash metal's popularity, Darkness Descends received generally positive reviews from music critics, and has been cited as a major influence on the death metal, doom metal and groove metal scenes of the late 1980s and 1990s.
+It is considered an essential release in the thrash metal genre.

 Though bassist Rob Yahn appears on the album, Mike Gonzalez received credit in the liner notes.
 Darkness Descends was Dark Angel's final album to feature original vocalist Don Doty, and also the first to feature drummer Gene Hoglan, who joined the band a few months prior the release of their debut album We Have Arrived.

 Background and recording

 According to drummer Gene Hoglan, recording for Darkness Descends began on April 14, 1986.
 It was produced by Randy Burns, who had just recently completed work on Megadeth's second album Peace Sells... but Who's Buying?, and production of the album lasted two weeks.
 Hoglan claims to recall an incident during the album's recording process where he was kicked out of the studio by Burns because he was screaming at Doty for "not being fucking heavy enough."
 Hoglan also stated that he recorded all of his drum takes within one day, with the exception of "Black Prophecies", which the band had written one day prior to entering the studio.
 Hoglan said the track was "nailed" in one take.